gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 could be the numbers used to represent the capital letter A and the capital letter Q. Or they could just be the numbers 65 ad 81.

-You should emphasize the use of the number to represent a letter though an encoding.
+You should emphasise the use of the number to represent a letter though an encoding.

 ### The string pattern